 Experienced in Litigation, Arbitration, Real Estate and Corporate Law, and author of several legal books, Mr. Espinós holds a degree in Law from Barcelona University and was admitted to the Barcelona Bar Association in 1967.
 He practiced law in several local firms and was elected Lateral Partner by Baker & McKenzie in 1988, where he became a member of several Firm committees.
 Since his retirement in 2003, he continues to serve as an arbitrator.

 Mr. Kolrud was a partner in the Oslo office of Haavind and was former President of the Conseil des barreaux européens (Council of Bars and Law Societies of Europe).

-Mr. Lasocik is a Professor of law and criminology, Head of the Human Trafficking Studies Center at Warsaw University, an international human rights expert, President of the Polish Section of the International Commission of Jurists and Member of the United Nations Subcommittee on the Prevention of Torture.
+Mr. Lasocik is a Professor of law and criminology and Head of the Human Trafficking Studies Center at Warsaw University, an international human rights expert, President of the Polish Section of the International Commission of Jurists and Member of the United Nations Subcommittee on the Prevention of Torture.